Esl1h/UAI-FAI/README.md

 ## Ubuntu or Fedora After Install

 Tested since Debian (>10), Ubuntu (>20.04) and Fedora (> 38).

-Latest was tested on Debian 12.7, Ubuntu 24.10 and Fedora 41.
+Latest was tested on Debian 12.7, Ubuntu 25.04 and Fedora 42.
-Currently I use on laptop with Fedora 40, workstation PC with Ubuntu Studio 24.04 and a Home Server (Intel NUC) with Debian 12.

 ### Why?
 I have three laptops, and I like to: